12 Incredible Things to Do in the Faroe Islands

 BY FERRY

-If you have the time, the taste for adventure, and love for slow travel, you can also take a ferry to the Faroe Islands.
+If you have the time, the taste for adventure, and the love for slow travel, you can also take a ferry to the Faroe Islands.

 The Smyril Line operates services between Denmark (Hirtshals), the Faroes, and Iceland twice a week in summer, and once during winter.
 Each trip takes about 37 hours and you can take your car on board too!